lazerwalker/SyntaxKit/Readme.markdown

 ## Building

 SyntaxKit is written in Swift 2 so Xcode 7 is required.

-There aren't any dependencies besides system frameworks.
+You can install the needed dependencies with [Carthage](https://github.com/carthage/carthage): `carthage build`

 ## Installation